-The search brings up a dataset with 3,203 publications.
+The search brings up a dataset with 3203 publications.
 Figure 1 reveals a clear upward trend along the period covered.
 However, we note a major increase in the beginning of the 1990s.
-While just 4 percent of research was published before 1990, 47 and 49 percent of the papers were published during the 1990-99 and 2000-06 periods respectively.
+While just 4% of research was published before 1990, 47% and 49% of this papers were published during the 1990-1999 and 2000-2006 periods, respectively.

-Consistent with the increased pattern of international collaboration in science and engineering (S&E) research (NSB, 2008), there is a positive trend in international collaboration among countries doing research in cellulosic ethanol.
+Consistent with the increased pattern of international collaboration in Science and Engineering (S&E) research (NSB, 2008), there is a positive trend in international collaboration among countries doing research in cellulosic ethanol.
 Figure 2 shows that after 1999, the level of collaboration is more intense when compared to previous years.

-Figure 3 shows the contrasting behavior among the U.S., France, and China on international collaboration during the last thirteen years.
-While France follows a clear pattern of interaction with international players, China starts in a more international pattern to become, as the U.S., more inward centered.
+Figure 3 shows the contrasting behaviour among the USA, France and China on international collaboration during the last 13 years.
+While France follows a clear pattern of interaction with international players, China starts in a more international pattern to become, as the USA, more inward centered.